-&lt;sup>4 Approach Consultation (uregni.gov.uk)
+4 Approach Consultation (uregni.gov.uk)

-&lt;sup>5 Data taken from Q2 2023 QREMM.pdf (uregni.gov.uk)
+5 Data taken from Q2 2023 QREMM.pdf (uregni.gov.uk)

-&lt;sup>6 Data taken from Q2 2023 QREMM.pdf (uregni.gov.uk)
+6 Data taken from Q2 2023 QREMM.pdf (uregni.gov.uk)

-- nearest competitor.
-Concentration analysis conducted by Utility Regulator produced a Herfindahl-Hirschman Index (HHI) of c.3,800 for the domestic market.
+produced a Herfindahl-Hirschman Index (HHI)7 of c.3,800 for the domestic market.
 A HHI below above 2,500 indicates a highly concentrated market.
-Hence, the Northern Ireland Market remains highly concentrated and therefore we are of the view that the current regulatory framework for price controlling Power NI's domestic tariffs should be maintained. - 2.7 In view of the dominant position Power NI continues to hold in the domestic market, UR has concluded that price control regulation, i.e., the setting of regulated tariffs offered by Power NI, will continue to apply to the whole domestic market.
-However, UR will continue to monitor the situation as competition develops and in light of our statutory duties. - Q1.
-Do respondents agree with the proposed scope and coverage of the Power NI price control?
-If not, please explain what you believe the scope and coverage should be, providing suitable evidence to demonstrate.
+Hence, the Northern Ireland Market remains highly concentrated and we are of the view that the current regulatory framework for price controlling Power NI's domestic tariffs should be maintained.

+- 2.7 In view of the dominant position Power NI continues to hold in the domestic market, UR has concluded that price control regulation, i.e. the setting of regulated tariffs offered by Power NI, will continue to apply to the whole domestic market.
+However, UR will continue to monitor the situation as competition develops and in light of our statutory duties. - 2.8 In response to our consultation, respondents broadly agreed with the proposed scope and coverage of SPC25 which is outlined above.
+The importance of encouraging competition was noted and we will continue to assess whether Power NI continues to hold a dominant position in the domestic supply market for future price controls.
+Respondents noted the metrics used in our supporting our assessment of market dominance, but also noted that other evidence of increased competition should be considered in any future decision to end price regulation for domestic consumers. - 2.9 CCNI noted that the regulated tariff promotes competition by setting a price for other suppliers to match or beat while also providing a safety net for consumers.
+Annual bill comparisons were described as being very competitive when compared with the unregulated electricity suppliers in NI and with other jurisdictions, as well as comparing favourably to those in Great Britain therefore reinforcing the scope and coverage of SPC25.
+The need to use the price control to encourage Power NI to drive efficiencies and innovations in its business practices to minimise the cost to consumers and avoid undue profits was also noted.
+We will continue to consider the points raised in the responses as we develop the price control.

-&lt;sup>7 The Herfindahl-Hirschman Index (HHI) is a common measure of market concentration and is used to determine market competitiveness
+7 The Herfindahl-Hirschman Index (HHI) is a common measure of market concentration and is used to determine market competitiveness